 Seriously, you might have a bishop who really wants to ordain you, but there are often constraints of time and church law that cannot be rushed.

 Be patient.
 Be humble.
 You might have a fantastic M.Div. already but be asked to take a few (or many) classes in Anglican studies.
-Are you being asked to take some online courses in something you’re sure you already know?
-Are you being put under the supervision of someone whom, you think, has less experience than you?
+Are you being asked to take some online courses in something youโre sure you already know?
+Are you being put under the supervision of someone who, you think, has less experience than you?

 4. Meet the committees.

-While all Anglican dioceses have their own cultures and procedures, there is a high probability that you will need to meet with or be interviewed by at least one commission or committee.
+While all Anglican dioceses have their own cultures and procedures, you will likely need to meet with or be interviewed by at least one commission or committee.

-People will ask you questions you might find odd or pointless or invasive.
-Guess what, these are the same people who will be your parishioners someday—or people like them.
+People will ask you questions you might find odd, pointless, or invasive.
+Guess what?
+These are the same people who will be your parishioners somedayโor people like them.

 Work with these groups.
 Learn from them.
-Learn about the culture of their parish or mission; learn about the culture of the diocese.
-Are there particular values or words or topics that resurface?
-Whether or not you get ordained, this all can help you be better informed about your regional church and assist you to be a better servant and stronger voice in that community.
+Learn about the culture of their parish or mission and that of the diocese.
+Are there particular values, words, or topics that resurface?
+Whether or not ordination happens, this can help inform you better about your regional church and help you become a better servant and stronger voice in that community.

 5. The diocese is the real center.

 That is often true, but discernment is an exposure to the world of the undergirding, hidden mechanics of diocesan life.
-That’s a good thing!
-If you are later ordained, you will become a cog in that machinery.
-Some priests play almost no role in the life of the diocese beyond their congregation, others are enormously influential, but the truth is that, once you are ordained, you are part and parcel of the diocese.
+Thatโs a good thing!
+If you later receive ordination, you will become a cog in that machinery.
+Some priests play almost no role in the life of the diocese beyond their congregation, while others are enormously influential.
+However, the truth is that once you are ordained, you are part and parcel of the diocese.

 That means more than might appear obvious: your primary home is the diocese, not the parish or the province.

-That’s a lot of technicality, and some of it is ignored today, but it is what it is.
+Thatโs a lot of technicality.
+Some of it gets ignored today, but it is what it is.
 It represents an aspiration to a wholeness/holiness (same root).
-But in the end, the diocese is the new home of the one ordained—not the parish or the province or the global communion.
+But in the end, the diocese is the new home of the one ordainedโnot the parish, the province, or the global communion.
 Primates and archbishops are nothing more than bishops with certain administrative prerogatives.
-The bible recognizes bishops, who are pastors of the local church or diocese.
+The Bible recognizes bishops, who are pastors of the local church or diocese.

 6. Have a clear plan.